Rodrigo Duterte Fast Facts

-(CNN)Here is a look at the life of Philippines President Rodrigo Duterte.
+(CNN)Here is a look at the life of Philippine President Rodrigo Duterte.

 Personal: